Motor RuntimeMeasurement

 2. After the measurement period has concluded, remove the logger from the motor.

-3. If necessary, connect the logger to the laptop or phone via USB cable.
+3. If necessary, connect the logger to a laptop or phone via USB cable.
 Otherwise, use the software to connect with the data logger via Bluetooth.

-4. Use the proprietary software to Stop the logger and end data collection.
+4. Use the proprietary software to stop the logger and end data collection.

 5. Download all data from the logger and save the file in the .csv format for analysis.